jsmaatta/dry_martini_peg/README.md

 Pegylated lipids, alkyl ethoxy surfactants and PEG and PEO polymers.
 It is an implicit water coarse-grained molecular dynamics (CG-MD) force field.

 If you want to use this model, please cite [My Doctoral Thesis](ISBN) for the implementation, and [Shape and Phase Transitions in a PEGylated Phospholipid System](https://pubs.acs.org/doi/10.1021/acs.langmuir.8b03829) for the model`s application.
-The base DRY-MARTINI citation is [here] (https://pubs.acs.org/doi/abs/10.1021/ct500477k).
+The base DRY-MARTINI citation is [here](https://pubs.acs.org/doi/abs/10.1021/ct500477k).

 If you spot any bugs or improvements, please  [raise an issue](https://github.com/jsmaatta/dry_martini_peg/issues).
 You can also add any starting structures etc.